What Clinical Research Really Shows About Probiotics and C. diff Recovery

 Manufacturers try to compensate by requiring refrigeration or advertising very high potency values, measured in CFU (Colony Forming Units).
 But CFU counts only reflect what’s in the bottle at the time of manufacture, not what survives shipping, storage, and digestion.

 In contrast, Bacillus spore probiotics are naturally resilient.
 They’re heat stable up to 400°F and have been shown in clinical studies to survive passage through the harsh, acidic digestive system — arriving in the intestines intact and active.
-In fact, a commissioned gastric model study by the Silliker Food Science Center (Crete, IL) demonstrated 100% survivability of Bacillus spores through stomach acid.²⁴
+In fact, a commissioned gastric model study by the Silliker Food Science Center (Crete, IL) demonstrated 100% survivability of Bacillus spores in simulated stomach acid.²⁴

 Benefits of Bacillus Probiotics for C. difficile